genome-spy/genome-spy/README.md

 ## Monorepo

-GenomeSpy is split into several [packages](./packages/), two of which are the most important:
+GenomeSpy is split into several [packages](./packages/), two (core and app) of which are the most important:

 ### Core